sukhjeetChauhan/DSA-Bootcamp-Java/development_history.md

-# Conversation History
+# Development History

-This file tracks the conversation about building a DSA teaching AI.
+This file tracks the development conversation about building a DSA teaching AI.

 **User's Goal:** Build an AI system on top of the `DSA-Bootcamp-Java` repository to teach data structures and algorithms.